-Anolaima is a place that maybe little known, but once you visit you’re sure not to forget it.
-With it’s bustling square surrounded by small tienditas, restaurants, bars and more, the town of Anolaima is the epitome of Colombian countryside charm–perfect for a weekend getaway.
+Anolaima is a place that may be little known, but once you visit you’re sure not to forget it.
+With its bustling square surrounded by small Tiendas, restaurants, bars, and more, the town of Anolaima is the epitome of Colombian countryside charm–perfect for a weekend getaway.

 So that’s exactly what we did!